-Country Answer

-Argentina Not that we are aware of.
+Honduras Not that we are aware of.

-Brazil Not that we are aware of.
+Mexico Not that we are aware of.

-Chile No. Although, we are aware that the CEPAL has launched a COVID-19 observatory in order to present updated information on the policies adopted by each country in response to the current pandemic.

-Colombia Currently, we understand that there have only been discussions among organizations, institutions and agreements to which Colombia is a party.

-Costa Rica No.

-Ecuador No.

-El Salvador No.

-Guatemala No.

-Honduras No.

-Mexico Not that we are aware of at this moment.
+Peru Not that we are aware of.

-Peru No.

-Spain Not yet (at the European Union's level).
+Spain Not that we are aware of (at the European Union's level).

 Uruguay Within Mercosur (that includes as State Members: Uruguay, Argentina, Brazil, Paraguay and Venezuela), several virtual meetings were held by the presidents of each country, and certain measures were agreed upon.
-Most of these are related to the return of residents to their home country and the facilitation of transportation of basic supplies and supplies related to the

-prevention and treatment of COVID-19.
+Most of these are related to the return of residents to their home country and the facilitation of transportation of basic supplies and supplies related to the prevention and treatment of COVID-19.
 However, the State Members have also summoned multilateral credit organizations, particularly the IDB, the CAF-Development Bank of Latin America and the FONPLATA, to conduct an assessment of the challenges that this situation creates and its consequences in the State Members.

 Also, multilateral organizations will extend credit lines to the Uruguayan Republic Bank ("Banco de la República Oriental del Uruguay, BROU"), to allow the Bank to grant financing in more flexible conditions to several businesses (lower interest rates and longer terms).

 Venezuela Not that we are aware of.